xujinming01/PAPPOLag/README.md

 python evaluation.py
 ```

+## Acknowledgements

+This implementation is based on [OmniSafe](https://github.com/PKU-Alignment/omnisafe) by the PKU-Alignment group.
+Special thanks to the original authors for their foundational work on safe reinforcement learning algorithms.

 ## 📄 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.